About Columbia Cemetery

 Situated on 10.5 acres at Ninth and Pleasant Streets, the cemetery is a virtual "Who's Who" of early Boulder--a historic, cultural, and artistic resource containing the remains of many of our city's founders and pioneers.

 Nearly 6,500 persons are interred in Columbia Cemetery.
 The gravestones are not simply inanimate markers of granite, marble, sandstone, or metal--they are narratives that reveal provocative clues about who we were, how we lived and died, what shaped our values, attitudes, and traditions.
 The epitaphs, engravings, and decorations provide insight into the minds and hearts of the hardy pioneers that have helped to make Boulder and Colorado what they are today.We invite you to browse the various links below to enhance your understanding and appreciation of Boulder's historic pioneer cemetery.

-If These Stones Could Talk: Tales from Columbia Cemetery
+If These Stones Could Talk: Tales from Columbia Cemetery now available!

 A new book about Columbia Cemetery history includes information on its "residents," grave markers, symbolism, and preservation efforts.
 "If These Stones Could Talk: Tales from Columbia Cemetery" by Mary Reilly-McNellan, Lise Cook Cordsen, Judith Gould Dayhoff and Barbara Walsh Myers has been published by Johnson Books, and is available at the Boulder Bookstore and on Amazon.
 The book costs $21.95.
 Proceeds will benefit Columbia Cemetery preservation efforts.